Session 0 - Module B: Advanced Pattern Theory¶

 Planning + Multi-Agent Coordination¶

-This combination tackles complex workflows that require both strategic planning and coordinated execution across multiple specialized agents.
+This combination tackles complex workflows that require both strategic planning and coordinated execution across multiple specialized agents - like orchestrating a data migration project where different teams handle different aspects (infrastructure, ETL, validation, rollback) but must work in perfect synchronization.

 class PlanningCoordinationAgent: